 There have been concerns in the market about the supply of material and what this closure means to the supply of metal.
 The truth is that most users will not see any impact; only those with applications that were using pure virgin lead.

-However, pure virgin lead is more expensive than recycled lead and is typically only used in some medical, nuclear or research applications.
+However, pure virgin lead is more expensive than recycled lead and is typically only used in some medical, security or research applications.
 This pure virgin lead is still available form other sources to satisfy these requirements but the majority of the market demand is not for 99.99 percent pure lead.

 For most of the industry, the closure will have no effect.
 For more information please visit the Doe Run website.